intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/onnx/README.md

 # Use ONNX to speed up inferencing
-This example will demonstrate how to use ONNX to speed up the inferencing(prediction/evalution) on forecasters and `AutoTSEstimator`.
+This example will demonstrate how to use ONNX to speed up the inferencing(prediction/evalution) on forecasters and `AutoTSEstimator`, `TSPipeline`.
+In this example, onnx speed up the inferencing for ~4X.

 ## Prepare the environment
 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: